 Uber posts US$1 billion loss in quarter as growth in bookings slows

-Uber Technologies Inc said on Wednesday that growth in bookings for its ride-hailing and delivery services rose 6 percent in the latest quarter, the third quarter in a row that growth has remained in the single digits after double-digit growth for all of last year.
+SAN FRANCISCO: Uber Technologies Inc said on Wednesday (Nov 14) that growth in bookings for its ride-hailing and delivery services rose 6 per cent in the latest quarter, the third quarter in a row that growth has remained in the single digits after double-digit growth for all of last year.

-SAN FRANCISCO: Uber Technologies Inc said on Wednesday that growth in bookings for its ride-hailing and delivery services rose 6 percent in the latest quarter, the third quarter in a row that growth has remained in the single digits after double-digit growth for all of last year.
+The San Francisco-based firm lost US$1.07 billion for the three months ending Sep 30, a 20 per cent increase from the previous quarter but down 27 per cent from a year ago, when the company posted its biggest publicly reported quarterly loss on the heels of the departure of Uber co-founder and former Chief Executive Travis Kalanick.

-The San Francisco-based firm lost US$1.07 billion for the three months ending Sept.
-30, a 20 percent increase from the previous quarter but down 27 percent from a year ago, when the company posted its biggest publicly reported quarterly loss on the heels of the departure of Uber co-founder and former Chief Executive Travis Kalanick.
+Uber is seeking to expand in freight hauling, food delivery and electric bikes and scooters as growth in its now decade-old ride-hailing business dwindles.

 Its adjusted loss before interest, taxes, depreciation and amortization was US$592 million, down from US$614 million last quarter and US$1.02 billion a year ago.